BMW X4 review

 The BMW X4 puts polarising looks and wieldy handling far higher up its priority list than practicality, so if you’re after a spacious family SUV, look to the X3 instead.

 At 500 litres, the X4’s boot is 50 litres smaller than the X3’s with all five seats in place.
-With the split-folding rear bench stowed, its 200 litres smaller at just 1400 litres.
-The sharply raked rear window and high loading lip makes the space less useful than conventionally shaped SUVs too.
-It also seriously impedes rear visibility.
+With the split-folding rear bench stowed, its 200 litres smaller at just 1,400 litres.

-The sloping roof doesn’t impact on rear headroom too seriously unless you’re attempting to seat an adult on the slightly raised central rear seat.
-That comes as standard on the X4 – unlike on the larger X6, which is a four-seater unless specified with a fifth space at extra cost.
+The sloping roof doesn’t hamper rear headroom too seriously unless you’re attempting to seat an adult on the slightly raised central rear seat.